MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/support-for-different-authentication-environments.md

 - [Use guest authentication](./guest-authentication-mode-only.md)

-  This introductory sample embeds an existing dashboard on the MicroStrategy demo server.
+  This introductory sample embeds an existing dashboard on the Strategy demo server.
 Because only Guest authentication is enabled on the demo server, no credentials are required and the embedded dashboard is displayed seamlessly in the application.

   There are also instructions for customizing the sample to use a different server and dashboard.
 In order for the embedded dashboard to be displayed seamlessly in that environment, the server you use must be configured to have only Guest authentication.